-Though this homemade “Moose Munch” caramel corn isn’t an actual cookie, it is a great Christmas treat that we have given our family and friends for a number of years now.
-And I had to share it for two reasons:
+This homemade “Moose Munch” caramel corn made with honey instead of corn syrup is probably the most popular Christmas treat that we give to our family and friends.
+I had to share it for two reasons:

-- Everyone tells me their family fights over this and they have to make sure it’s equally distributed to keep the peace.
+- Everyone tells me their family fights over this holiday treat and they have to make sure it’s equally distributed to keep the peace.

-- I can only make this one time a year or I will eat it all in a sitting.
+- I can only make this one time a year or I will eat it all in a sitting, e-hem.

 Anything that good deserves a place in the Christmas line-up.